lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 end
 ```

-Now we can complete 1) in controller
+Now we can complete 1) in the controller

 ```
 # controller.rb